Frequently Asked Questions:

-- Campus tours are designed for adults.
+Campus tours are designed for adults.
 In general, tours begin with a group setting and school overview.
 The walking portion of the tour allows for the division into smaller groups for the program which you are seeking enrollment and also includes those to which your child will progress.
-Tours include brief observations of classrooms, view of campus grounds and facilities and introductions of faculty and staff as appropriate.
-Depending on age, students will complete a shadow visit as part of the application process.
+Tours include brief observations of classrooms, view of campus grounds and facilities and introductions of faculty and staff, as appropriate.
+Students applying into Upper Elementary or Middle School may schedule a Shadow Visit before deciding to apply.
+Applicants to Primary and beyond will be invited for an interview visit as part of the application process.

-After I submit an application, when can I expect to hear if my child will be offered placement?
+After I submit an application, when can I expect to receive notice of admission determination?

 When is the best time to apply?

-- Online applications open in October.
-Complete application packages should be submitted by the last working day in January.
+Online applications open in October.
+Complete application packages should be submitted by February 17.

 Do you offer sibling discounts?